 The Storied Third Branch is a series of tributes to judges, written by judges.
 We encourage personal reflections on how a judge has influenced the author or the judiciary.
 Submissions should include high-resolution photos of the author and the judge who is the subject of the article.
 Total word count should be less than 2,500 words.

 Case Law Notes offer brief analyses of recent or particularly influential or challenging cases that are of broad interest.
 Submissions should be no more than 750 words and should clearly explain the decision and its impact.

 We include a section of short news items in each edition.
 Research, surveys, new policies and procedures, law reform efforts, tips for best practices in the courtroom, news about new technologies, and other items of broad interest to judges may be included in this section.
 You may submit either a short article (300-500 words) for publication in this section or a topic for our staff to consider.

 We publish a selection of significant, timely judicial honors in each publication, space permitting.
 If you wish to submit a judicial honor to be considered for publication, email all relevant details and a high-resolution photo of the honoree to firstname.lastname@example.org.

-Lastly is an op-ed article or personal essay on a topic of interest to the judiciary that appears on the last page of each journal.
+A Finer Point is an op-ed article or personal essay on a topic of interest to the judiciary that appears on the last page of each journal.
 Submissions should not exceed 750 words.